Marta Casals Istomin

 Marta Casals Istomin (born November 2, 1936), who uses the surnames of her first husband, Pablo Casals, and her second husband, Eugene Istomin, is a musician from Puerto Rico, and the former president of the Manhattan School of Music.
 She served as artistic director of the Kennedy Center from 1980 to 1990.

 Early years

-Casals Istomin was born Marta Montáñez Martínez in Humacao, Puerto Rico, to a family of amateur musicians.
+Casals Istomin was born Marta Montañez Martínez in Humacao, Puerto Rico, to a family of amateur musicians.
 As a child she was influenced by musical surroundings which were instrumental in the development of her love for music.
 She received her primary education in her hometown.
 Her uncle, Rafael Montañez, taught her the fundamentals of the violin at the age of six.
 After she finished her primary education, she attended the Marymount School, New York, for four years.